Primorsky Krai: Porcelain stones

 Primorsky krai's best-known Gusevskoye deposit of porcelain stone is located in Khasansky District.
 The material is used by the Vladivostok and Artyom Porcelain Factories.
 The estimated stocks total about 3 million tons.

 Feldspar rhyolites

 The Sergeyevskoye deposit of ceramic rhyolites is located in Partizansky District.
 It may be used for the manufacture of porcelain.

 Demographics

 Demographics in the past

-Several Tungusic and Paleosiberian peoples lived here before Russian colonization: Udeges, Nanais, Nivkhs, Orochs, Ulchs, Oroks, and Manchus.
+Several Tungusic and Paleosiberian peoples lived here before Russian colonization: Udege, Nanai, Nivkh, Orochs, Ulchs, Oroks, and Manchus.

 Contemporary demographics

-Population: According to the 2010 Census, the population of the krai was 1,956,497, down from 2,071,210 recorded in the 2002 Census, and further down from 2,258,391 recorded in the 1989 Census.
-Due to its geographical location, the krai boasts a mixture of not only ethnic Russians, but also Ukrainians, Koreans, Volga Germans, Buriats, Nanais, Japanese, Chinese and Orochs.
-The indigenous Udege and their sub-minority, the Taz, are the region's aboriginals.
+Population: According to the 2021 Census, the population of the krai was 1,845,165, down from 1,956,497 recorded in the 2010 Census, and further down from 2,258,391 recorded in the 1989 Census.
+Due to its geographical location, the krai boasts a mixture of not only ethnic Russians, but also Ukrainians, Koreans, Volga Germans, Buryats, Nanai, and Orochs.
+The Udege and their sub-minority, the Taz, are the region's aboriginals.